 - a.
-The starting procedure shall be as follows: - Crews must be at their start positions (and in the case of a running start, nominated runners must be at the running start line) and under the control of the Starter three minutes before the starting time of their race. - The starter will call "Three Minutes" when there are 3 minutes to the start. - If a sports presenter or commentator is available, then crews are introduced to the spectators, once the introductions are complete the crews return to their start positions. - The Starter may penalise a crew which is late to the start and may start the race without reference to absentees. - When there is one minute to the start, the Starter shall say "One minute!".
+The starting procedure shall be as follows: - Crews shall be at their start positions (and in the case of a running start, nominated runners shall be at the running start line) and under the control of the Starter three - The starter will call "Three Minutes" when there are 3 minutes to the start.

+minutes before the race time.

+- If a sports presenter or commentator is available, then crews are introduced to the spectators, once the introductions are complete the crews return to their start positions. - The Starter may penalise a crew which is late to the start and may start the race without reference to absentees. - When there is one minute to the start, the Starter shall say "One minute!".
 At this time all boats shall be ready on the water. - At 30 seconds to the start, the starter shall say "Get Ready".
 The Starter may start the race at any time after this to allow for waves and any other factors. - The Starter will raise the start flag.
-There shall be no roll call.
+There shall be no Roll Call.
 If music is being played, it shall stop. - At the Start time, the Starter shall give the signal to start by standing clearly visible and dropping in one downward motion the raised start flag, simultaneously sounding a hooter in one long blast. - b.
 The official start of the race will be the moment the flag starts to be dropped.

-14.14.3 False Start
+14-14-3 False Start

-- a.
-A crew commits a false start if, in the case of a running start, the crew's nominated runner crosses the set start line before the start signal is given and in all cases if any crew member starts to board their boat before the start signal is given unless the Starter gives alternative instructions. - b.
-Consequences of a False Start - Where a false start is committed, the Judge at the Start shall stop the race and the Starter shall notify the crew that it has committed a false start and shall issue an official warning to the offending crew. - c.
-Consequences of a mass false start - If in a race the Judge at the Start indicates that a number of boats have committed a false start, the Starter may decide to stop the race and give the start again or they may allow the race to continue and award penalties to all boats concerned.
+A crew commits a false start if, in the case of a running start, the crew's nominated runner crosses the set start line before the start signal is given and in all cases if any crew member starts to board their boat before the start signal is given unless the Starter gives alternative instructions.

+b.
+Consequences of a False Start

+- Where a false start is committed, the Judge at the Start shall stop the race and the Starter shall notify the crew that it has committed a false start.
+At the restart the crew shall be awarded an Official Warning and a 60 second penalty which shall be counted down by the Starter.

+Consequences of a mass false start

+- If in a race the Judge at the Start indicates that a number of boats have committed a false start, the Starter may decide to stop the race and give the start again or they may allow the race to continue and award penalties to all boats concerned.
 If they decide to stop the race, the Starter shall do so by hoisting a red flag and sounding repeated short blasts on the hooter.
-Where there is a mass false start caused by weather conditions or othe external influences, but the Judge at the Start considers the start to have been fair, they may advise the Starter to allow the race to continue with or without penalties to individual crews.
+Where there is a mass false start caused by weather conditions or other external influences, but the Judge at the Start considers the start to have been fair, they may advise the Starter to allow the race to continue with or without penalties to individual crews.

-14.15 Interference
+14-15 Interference

-- A crew causes interference to another crew if it a. changes course to prevent another crew from passing, if it does not give way when required under this regulation or if it causes a collision with another crew through not giving way when required by these regulations. - b.
-If a crew has caused interference to another crew and has, in the Umpire's opinion, affected the result of that crew, then the Umpire may disqualify the crew or alternatively may award a time penalty of 30 seconds or such other time as he deems appropriate against the crew causing the interference or take other appropriate measures under the rules.
+- A crew causes interference to another crew if it changes course to prevent another crew from passing. - If a crew has caused interference to another crew and has, in the Umpire's opinion, affected the result of that crew, then the Umpire may disqualify the crew or alternatively may award a time penalty of 30 seconds, or a penalty turn of 360 degrees or such other time as he deems appropriate against the crew causing the interference or take other appropriate measures under the rules.

-14.16 Severe Collision
+14-16 Severe Collision